earl86/epmmm/README.md

 Info: The scripts only tested on python 3

-# Using:
+# Install:

-install python3 and pip3
+install python3 and pip3 and zabbix_sender

 yum install python3-devel